Sarthakcreate/Sarthakcreate/README.md

 # 💫 About Me:
-Hi, I am Sarthak<br>I am currently working on Data Science, Business Analytics & Product<br>I am passionate about solving real-world problems with AI&ML
+Hi, My name is Sarthak, and I am an AI Developer and Data Science professional with strong expertise in Business Analytics and Product Management, building solutions that connect advanced machine learning models to real-world business outcomes.

 ## 🌐 Socials: